CarpentryConnect/carpentryconnect.org/index.markdown

 ![interacting with the carpentryconnect planning kit](/img/interacting-with-this-resource.png)

 Sections of the Planning Kit can also be treated as standalone references for areas you are struggling with in your event planning.
-If anything is missing that you would like to see in this resource, please email community@carpentries.org or open an issue to discuss your question, request or suggestion in the Planning Kit’s repository.
+If anything is missing that you would like to see in this resource, please email [community@carpentries.org](mailto:community@carpentries.org) or open an issue to discuss your question, request or suggestion in [the Planning Kit’s repository](https://github.com/CarpentryConnect/carpentryconnect.org).
 We value all contributions and are keen to draw from your experiences, as these stand to benefit our community extensively.
+You can find sections to contribute to, and information on how to start contributing in the [contributing section](/contributing/) of the CarpentryConnect Planning Kit.